 I’m already registered in Brunswick – am I all set?

-Students who are already registered in Brunswick and who are currently displaced from Brunswick, do not need to re-register.
+Students who are already registered in Brunswick and who are currently away from Bowdoin do not need to re-register.
 They may receive an absentee ballot at their current, temporary address simply by indicating that address on an absentee ballot request form (do not have it mailed to your Smith Union box).
 Make sure your Brunswick residence address at the top of the form matches the one the Clerk’s office currently has for you (see dorm addresses).
 The absentee ballot request form does not require attached proof of identity or proof of residency.
 It can be submitted online, or a completed form can be sent to the Town Clerk’s office via email, fax (207-725-6663), or USPS.